lni/dragonboat/docs/test.md

 ## Monkey Testing ##
 ### Setup ###
 * 5 NodeNosts and 3 Drummer servers per process
-* hundreds of Raft clusters per process
+* hundreds of Raft shards per process
 * randomly kill and restart NodeHosts and Drummer servers, each NodeHost usually stay online for a few minutes
 * randomly delete all data owned by a certain NodeHost to emulate permanent disk failure
 * randomly drop and re-order messages exchanged between NodeHosts